getsentry/rfcs/text/0087-graphql-errors.md

 * `data`: Can be given as string or structural data of any format..

-The `Response` interface keeps arbitrary fields, it's back compatible with the current implementation.
+The `Response` interface keeps arbitrary fields, it is backwards compatible with the current implementation.

 ## Must have